AlsidOfficial/python-msgpack-lz4block/README.md

 [99, 'hoge', 'huga']
 ```

-- We successfully deserialized the data !
-It was generated using the above c# code
+- We successfully deserialized the data that was generated using the above c# code

 ```c#
 using MessagePack;